My general rule of thumb for selecting great WiFi routers is to: 1) always get a good one, and 2) to see what I can get for about $200.

 Recommended WiFi Routers:

+These stand-alone “Not Wifi Mesh” routers will provide good wifi signal and network performance for small to medium-sized homes and offices.
 There are several WiFi Routers that Chris recommends in different price ranges.
-Many people prefer not to purchase anything from Amazon, so we have a link to Best Buy as well.
+If you have a preference for Best Buy over Amazon, we’ve tried to provide links to both here.
 Don’t forget that Best Buy will generally match the price of the identical item somewhere else.

 Recommended Mesh WiFi Routers: